Honors Program

 Honors Tracks are fixed curricula managed by departmental faculty and advisors, requiring an application for admission.
 Contact department(s) for application materials.

 • Finance: This two-year, 18-credit hour program provides undergraduate Finance students the resources, tools and guidance needed to reach their career goals successfully.
 It is a cohort-based, lock-step program.
 For more information, please see the program page.
+The program is no longer accepting new cohorts.

 • Musical Arts: The Honors Bachelor of Musical Arts degree is a flexible interdisciplinary program in which CCPA Music Conservatory students combine the study of music with another field.
 It is individualized according to students' interests and culminates with a senior project that melds students' work in music with the second discipline.
 For more information, please see the program page.